applicaster/developer.applicaster.com/content/android-crossmates-integration/README.md

 ```

 2.
- Add to the build.gradle in the Project level, maven (Bintray) authentication,
+Add to the build.gradle in the Project level, maven (Bintray) authentication.
-If you already have Bintray user send us reqest to "applicaster-ltd" organization.
+If you already have a Bintray user, send us reqest to "applicaster-ltd" organization.
-Otherwise, We can provide you Reader user and  passworld.
+Otherwise, we can provide you with a Reader user and password.

 ```
 allprojects {